hashicorp/terraform-provider-tfe/website/docs/d/variable_set.html.markdown

 # Data Source: tfe_variable_set

-This data source is used to retrieve all variables defined in a specified workspace.
+This data source is used to retrieve a named variable set

 ## Example Usage